-Four hundred and forty-five prey items have been identified from 60 grams of pellets (Tab.
+A total of 445 prev items have been identified from 60 g of pellets (Tab.
 1).
-The main prey was invertebrates (403 items), whereas vertebrates accounted for only 9,4% of prey items.
-Among invertebrates, the majority were insects (50,8%, mainly Orthoptera: 22,7%) (Fig. 1).
-Mole Cricket Gryllotalpa gryllotalpa was the most frequent species found in pellets, totalling 46 items (10,3% of all items).
-Among insects, the remaining items are distributed among other bush crickets (Ensifera) and grasshoppers (Caelifera) (12,4%) and Scarabeidae coleopters (18%), with Cetoniinae and Melolonthinae subfamilies accounting for 10,6 and 7,4% respectively.
-Forty-five fragments (10,1%) were not ascribable to a determined insect species.
-Crustaceans accounted for 22% of prey items, Red Swamp Crayfish Procambarus clarkii being the only species of this taxon.
-Molluses accounted for 17,8% of prey items, mostly the gastropod Tritia neritea (16,2%), and the rest being bivalves (1,6%).
-Among the fragments attributable to vertebrates (9,4%), the abundance of tibio-fibulae and femurs of anur amphibians, probably attributable to the genus Rana (L., 1758) or more likely Pelophylax (Fitzinger, 1843), stands out.
+The main prey was invertebrates (403) items), whereas vertebrates accounted for only 9.4% of prey items.
+Among invertebrates, the majority were insects (50.8%, mainly Orthoptera: 22.7%) (Fig. 1).
+Mole Cricket Gryllotalpa gryllotalpa was the most frequent species found in pellets, totaling 46 items (10.3% of all items).
+Among insects, the remaining items are distributed among other bush crickets (Ensifera) and grasshoppers (Caelifera) (12.4%) and Scarabeidae coleopters (18%), with Cetoniinae and Melolonthinae subfamilies accounting for 10.6 and 7.4% respectively.
+A total of 45 fragments (10.1%) were not ascribable to a determined insect species.
+Crustaceans accounted for 22% of previtems, Red Swamp Crayfish Procambarus clarkii being the only species of this taxon.
+Mollusks accounted for 17.8% of prey items, mostly the gastropod Tritia neritea (16.2%), and the rest were bivalves (1.6%).
+Among the fragments attributable to vertebrates (9.4%), the abundance of tibio-fibulae and femurs of anur amphibians, probably attributable to the genus Rana (L., 1758) or more likely Pelophylax (Fitzinger, 1843), stands out.

 In comparing our data to other breeding areas (Tab.
-2), the Simpson's diversity index shows relatively high value (0,35), confirming a diversified diet for Gull-billed Terns foraging in the Po Delta.
+2), Simpson's Diversity Index shows a relatively high value (0.35), confirming a diversified diet for Gull-billed Terns foraging in the Po Delta.